-Every new student with 30 semester hours or less is required to attend Character Camp.
+All new students are required to attend Character Camp.
 Character Camp provides students with an enjoyable, intensive orientation to the College and its expectations.
 Character Camp also provides an outstanding leadership opportunity for orientation leaders called “moms and pops” who model the character expected of a C of O student while leading their “kids” through the orientation process.

 A term used to describe that a hold has been placed on the student’s registration, transcript, or diploma.
 The student subsequently will not be permitted to enroll for the following term.

 College of the Ozarks complies with the Family Educational Rights and Privacy Act (FERPA) of 1974.
 In accordance with the federal law, the College has adopted policies and procedures governing the confidentiality of student educational records.
 In general, no individual shall have access to, nor will the College disclose any information from, a student’s education record without the written consent of the student.
 Exceptions allow certain personnel of the College to see records as well as procedures for release in emergency situations.
-For more information on FERPA please refer to the Policies and Legal Notices page.
+For more information on FERPA please refer to the Consumer Information page.

 The College stresses academic, Christian, vocational, cultural, and patriotic growth in students through its various programs and services.